Editorial Policies

 Use of Third-Party Material

-In this Polytechnic J. publication, if general descriptive names, trade names, or trademarks are mentioned, even if not specifically identified, it does not mean that these names are not protected by the relevant laws and regulations.
+In this Polytechnic Journal publication, if general descriptive names, trade names, or trademarks are mentioned, even if not specifically identified, it does not mean that these names are not protected by the relevant laws and regulations.
 The submitting author is responsible for obtaining any necessary permissions for the reuse of copyrighted materials included in the articles.
 While the advice and information presented in this journal is believed to be true and accurate at the time of publication, neither the authors, editors, nor publisher can be held legally responsible for any errors or omissions.
 The publisher does not provide any warranty, either express or implied, with regard to the material contained in this journal.